shlokcshah55/Sports-Betting-Arbitrage-Calculator/README.md

-# Python Application with Tkinter, JSON, and NumPy
+# Sports Betting Arbitrage calculator
 This Python application utilizes **Tkinter** for the user interface, **JSON** for data handling, and **NumPy** for numerical computation.
 This is a sports betting arbitrage calculator that provides numerous upcoming sporting events and calculates where arbitrage is possible across these.
 The output will be the amount of money to bet on which website and the guaranteed amount you will make